Influenza viruses belonging to the family Orthomyxoviridae.

 Influenza occurs all over the world, with an annual global attack rate estimated at 5–10% in adults and 20–30% in children.
 In temperate regions, influenza is a seasonal disease occurring typically in winter months: it affects the northern hemisphere from November to April and the southern hemisphere from April to September.
-In tropical areas there is no clear seasonal pattern, and influenza circulation is year-round, typically with several peaks during rainy seasons.
+In tropical areas there is no clear seasonal pattern and influenza circulation is year-round, typically with several peaks during rainy seasons.

 Risk for travellers

 Travellers, like local residents, are at risk during the influenza season.
 In addition, groups of travellers (e.g. on cruise ships) that include individuals from areas affected by seasonal influenza may experience out-of-season outbreaks.
-Travellers visiting countries in the opposite hemisphere during the influenza season are at special risk, in particular if they do not have some degree of immunity through recent infection or regular vaccinations.
+Travellers visiting countries in the opposite hemisphere during the influenza season are at special risk, particularly if they do not have some degree of immunity through recent infection or regular vaccinations.